jsm8989/vesicles_iii/lab_notes.md

 - Debating whether to send Pietro the report as is before I head home, with a partially filled results section (but at least more of a plan).
 The problem is, it's not yet - submissable, and I know that if I leave it for a few days it's gonna take a while to get back into it!
 - Gotta use his help while we can (a few days before deadline he can't give as many pointers) Aaaand we hit the 1000th line in the lab notes!!!!
 Plus on ~4400 words of report, not a bad day all round :)

+### 27/4/22
+After exam break, I am back.
+Over the last few days I hit "run" on a few of the matlab scripts to get some more results out of data, but haven't looked at them yet.
+Viola has sent me an updated version of singleRBC (and identified that the error was using Nrad=300 instead of 360...).

+Group presentation tomorrow so will be nice to have some results to show.

+Ideally need to convert matlab data into something workable with python

+Also need a plan for TNA prep:
+- make some vesicles with other signal generator tomorrow morning
+- image them in the afternoon, and make some more (a few batches may end up being useful)
+- ask Emma about the vacuum chambers and if she has any nice MF trapping devices -- supposed to be in tomorrow!
+- See if Sam wants to print me an OFM?
+- Get the assay from the BSS fridge and check it out
+- 3D print some more stuff (might take some time)
+- Check out the (?)tif files from Timo the other day, and work out if I need to go again